 If you have a chaise sectional or a bench cushion on your sofa, you may see a bit of unevenness of loft on your cushion—this is simply an uneven distribution of microfill across a longer cushion and can be easily fixed by ‘regulating’ the cushion.
 To do this, unzip the cushion cover and use your arm and hand to pat it even like smoothing a bed sheet on a bed.

 Our fabrics were each hand-selected to stand up to some of your most tricky stains—especially our Performance fabrics that feature liquid-resistance, making them perfect for combating everyday spills and messes.
-We recommend vacuuming your upholstered furniture regularly to remove dust and dirt that will degrade the fabric prematurely.
+To keep your fabric looking its best, we recommend the following:

 Leather furniture is naturally stain resistant and among the most durable options you can choose for your home, making it especially perfect for high-traffic areas.
 One of the most attractive attributes of leather is that it will naturally patina over time, developing that rich character that makes your piece entirely unique.

-Our Lincoln Leather line has a smooth finish which can show light scratches, contributing its unique aesthetic and adding character over time.
+Our Tuscan Leather line has a smooth finish which can show light scratches, contributing to its unique aesthetic and adding character over time.
 If you’d like to remove any of these scratches, simply warm the area with a hairdryer set to medium about 8” from the leather's surface, and massage the wax back into place with your finger.

 Our pure New Zealand Shearling is sourced from Moore & Giles, one of America's oldest and most revered leather companies.
 In order to keep the luxe, touchable textural and natural dimension of shearling, we recommend the following special care and maintenance: